ShivashishY/shiva/content/posts/what-is-bitcoin-mining-and-how-to-do-it.md

 When Bitcoin first started, there were few miners present, due to which anyone was searching for new blocks from the CPU of their personal computer.
 As Bitcoin became famous, more and more people started mining, which made it even more difficult to find a new block.

-Talking about today&#39;s door, nowadays advanced Specialized Hardware has come into the market so that mining can be done easily.
+Talking about today's door, nowadays advanced Specialized Hardware has come into the market so that mining can be done easily.
 If my opinion is to be believed, then this is a little patient work.
 Here one cannot become rich overnight, you may have to work very hard for this.

-If you haven&#39;t invested in cryptocurrency yet, then believe me you are losing a lot of money.
+If you haven't invested in cryptocurrency yet, then believe me you are losing a lot of money.
 You probably know that keeping money in the bank reduces its value day by day.
 In such a situation, invest some of your money in cryptocurrency.

 ## The End!